Despite their destructiveness, affairs are not going out of style. Not all affairs are alike; some are even accidental.

 - To decide that you would not have done such a thing if you were married to the right person, determine that this was meant to be, and declare yourself in love with the stranger in the bed.

-Surely the craziest and most destructive form of infidelity is the temporary insanity of falling in love.
+Surely the craziest and most destructive form is the temporary insanity of falling in love.
 You do this, not when you meet somebody wonderful (wonderful people don’t screw around with married people) but when you are going through a crisis in your own life, can’t continue living your life, and aren’t quite ready for suicide yet.
 An affair with someone grossly inappropriate—someone decades younger or older, someone dependent or dominating, someone with problems even bigger than your own—is so crazily stimulating that it’s like a drug that can lift you out of your depression and enable you to feel things again.
 Of course, between moments of ecstasy, you are more depressed, increasingly alone and alienated in your life, and increasingly hooked on the affair partner.
 Ideal romance partners are damsels or “dumsels” in distress, people without a life but with a lot of problems, people with bad reality testing and little concern with understanding reality better.

 Romantic affairs lead to a great many divorces, suicides, homicides, heart attacks, and strokes, but not to very many successful remarriages.
 No matter how many sacrifices you make to keep the love alive, no matter how many sacrifices your family and children make for this crazy relationship, it will gradually burn itself out when there is nothing more to sacrifice to it.
 Then you must face not only the wreckage of several lives, but the original depression from which the affair was an insane flight into escape.

-Jordan & Associates, LLC has a strong track record in marital infidelity and child custody matters.
+Jordan & Associates, LLC has a strong track record in marital issues and child custody matters.
 We are well known in this industry for our solid investigative work in domestic matters and we’ll put our expertise to work for you.
 If you are tired of feeling helpless, frustrated and manipulated by your ex-spouse, look no further for help.

 Call or contact Jordan & Associates, LLC today at (317) 502-9901.
 Investigative services available 7 days a week 24 hours a day.